martijndevries/AmesHousingPrices/README.md

 ## Problem Statement

 A real estate company in Ames, Iowa is looking for a new and improved way to evaluate the market value of a house.
-Using the Ames data set as training data, we will build a predictive linear regression model to predict the sale price of a house as well as possible.
+Using the Ames data set as training data, I will build a predictive linear regression model to predict the sale price of a house.

 To gauge the model performance, I will compare my results against a 'benchmark model', which is a simple OLS regression of total living area versus sale price.
 How much can a more complex model improve over this simple basic model?
 I will try out different models with different numbers of features using different linear regression techniques, and ultimately identify which model does the best job at predicting the market value of the house.
+To evaluate and compare models, I will use the r2-score, as well as the root mean squared error (RMSE).

 ## Repository Overview